 Students receive an email to their UMass Dartmouth email account notifying them that an invoice has been generated.
-Invoices are sent electronically early in July for fall semester and are due by mid August.
-Bills for the spring semester are also sent electronically early in December and are due by mid-January.
+Invoices for the fall semester are sent electronically early in July and are due by mid-August.
+Invoices for the spring semester are sent electronically early in January and are due by mid-to-late January.
 Specific due dates are printed on the invoice.

 To view your eBill: Log into the COIN student information system via the myUMassD portal